How To Train A Chihuahua

 Once your Chihuahua puppy is vaccinated, you can start teaching him/her to do their business outside the house:

 - As with the newspaper, ten or fifteen minutes after eating or drinking water, take your Chihuahua out for a walk to relieve themselves.

-- Every time it urinates or defecates during the walk, congratulate it and present a reward for good behavior.
+- Every time they urinate or defecates during the walk, congratulate them and present a reward for good behavior.

-- Remember to also take your Chihuahua outside after it has slept.
+- Remember to also take your Chihuahua outside after they have slept.

 During the first couple of months you will have to take your chihuahua for a walk four to five times a day.
-After some time, you can reduce these walks to around twice a day,once your Chihuahua has accustomed itself to urinating and defecating at specific times.
+After some time, you can reduce these walks to around twice a day, once your Chihuahua has accustomed themselves to urinating and defecating at specific times.

 How to train a Chihuahua: basic orders

 Now comes the education process.
 You should start with basic commands: "come", "together" and "still".
 To better educate a chihuahua, professionals recommend using a clicker.